Project Description

 Morton’s Neuroma

-The pain can feel like a shooting, stabbing or burning pain and is also often described as a sensation of a small pebble stuck in your shoe.
-It is most common in middle aged people, especially women and the cause is not properly known.
+The pain can feel like a shooting, stabbing or burning pain and is often described as a sensation of a small pebble stuck in your shoe.
+The condition is most common in middle aged people, especially women.
+The cause is not fully understood.

 Rachel Miller is a highly experienced podiatrist who treats many patients for Morton’s neuroma.
 Please see below if you want more detailed explanation of Morton’s neuroma, its symptoms, causes and treatment.